nheidner/renergy-js/src/markdown/en/our-story.md

   # Our Story

-  Amwaj Al Nile Limited  is an engineering company with headquarters in Dubai and a branch office, named.
-Renergy, in Berlin.
+  Renergy Berlin Unternehmungsgruppe is an engineering company with headquarters in Berlin and a branch office, named.
+Amwaj Al Nile Limited, in Dubai.

-  Amwaj Al Nile Limited sees itself as a system provider and technology supplier of innovative, ecological and highly profitable environmental technologies in the know-how areas of recycling and recovery.
+  Renergy Berlin Unternehmungsgruppe sees itself as a system provider and technology supplier of innovative, ecological and highly profitable environmental technologies in the know-how areas of recycling and recovery.
 We deliver turnkey solutions tailored to your needs, without any further investment from your side.

   We focuses primarily on two business areas; generating energy from both waste and tyre recycling.